-Since current CMP legislation requires the use of LOS metric, the Draft 2017 CMP has been prepared following current CMP guidelines.
-However, it is anticipated when SB 743 implementation guidelines are fully adopted by OPR, C/CAG, in coordination with the Metropolitan Transportation Commission and other Congestion Management Agencies in the Bay Area, will evaluate and recommend performance metrics for future CMP updates.
+Since current CMP legislation requires the use of LOS metric, the Draft 2019 CMP has been prepared following current CMP guidelines.
+However, C/CAG, in coordination with the Metropolitan Transportation Commission and other Congestion Management Agencies in the Bay Area, will evaluate and recommend performance metrics for future CMP updates.